Annabelle Serpentine Dance

 Annabelle Serpentine Dance is a short silent American film produced and distributed by Edison Manufacturing Company in 1895.
-It is one of several released by the studio the late 19th century.
-Each short film depicts the popular serpentine dance performed by Annabelle Moore.
+It is one of several released by the studio in the late 19th century.
+Each version of the short film depicts the popular serpentine dance performed by Annabelle Moore.
 Many of the prints were distributed in color, which was hand-tinted.

+In 2024, the film was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".

 Action in the film

 The dance is performed in succession in a lockoff shot.
 The first is in a flowing skirt, held out by her hands with arms extended.
 She smiles, wearing butterfly wings on her back and the wings of Mercury in her hair.
 Her dance emphasizes the movement of her visible, bare legs.
 She kicks high, bows, and moves to her right and left.
 The second dancer has a voluminous, long skirt, and holds sticks in each hand attached to the skirt's outer edges.
 The flowing patterns of the skirt from her arm movements give the second scene a different feeling from the first.